-The router can use its measurement of the aggregate packet drop rate for that queue over the recent time interval to estimate p, the non-bursty packet drop rate experienced by a particular flow.
-Given the packet drop rate p, the minimum roundtrip time R, and the maximum packet size B, a router can use equation (1) to easily calculate the maximum arrival rate from a conformant TCP connection.
+The router can use its measurement of the aggregate packet drop rate for each link output queue over a recent time interval to estimate p, the packet drop rate experienced by a particular flow.
+Given the packet drop rate p, the minimum roundtrip time R, and the maximum packet size B, a router can use equation (1), or the improved form of the equation given in [PFTK98], to easily calculate the maximum arrival rate from a conformant TCP connection in similar circumstances.
 Actual TCP connections will generally use less than this maximum bandwidth, because they have limited demand, a longer roundtrip time, a window size limitation, a smaller packet size, a less-aggressive TCP implementation, a receiver that sends delayed ACKs, or additional packet drops from elsewhere in the network.